kakwa/ldapcherry/docs/deploy.rst

 Deploy
 ======

-LdapCherry aims at being as simple as possible to deploy.
+LdapCherry aims to be as simple as possible to deploy.
 The Application is constituted of:

-* ldapcherryd: the daemon to lauch LdapCherry
+* ldapcherryd: the daemon to lauch LdapCherry.
-* one ini file (ldapcherry.ini by default): the entry point for the configuration, containing all the "technical" attributes
+* one ini file (ldapcherry.ini by default): the entry point for the configuration, containing all the "technical" attributes.
-* two yaml files (roles.yml and attributes by default): the files containing the roles and attributes definition
+* two yaml files (roles.yml and attributes by default): the files containing the roles and attributes definition.

+The default configuration directory is **/etc/ldapcherry/**.

 Launch
 ------